 Mechanism Primary Method of Communication Alternate Method of Communication

-Landline telephone

-Cell Phone

-Text Messages
+Text Messages $X \boxtimes$

-Email
+Email $\mathbf{X} \boxtimes$

-News Media
+News Media $X \boxtimes$

-Radio Broadcasts
+Radio Broadcasts X

-Social Media
+Social Media $X \boxtimes$

-Runners
+Runners $X \boxtimes$

-Facility Website
+Facility Website X

-Robo Calls
+Robo Calls X

-Satellite Phone
+Satellite Phone X

-Walkie Talkies
+Walkie Talkies X⊠

-All forms of communication directed to the news media or other members of the public will be coordinated and approved by the TMG Communications Department.
+All forms of communication directed to the news media or other members of the public will be coordinated and approved by RCA VP of Human Resources.
 All internal communication, as well as external communications with stakeholders such as Emergency Services, Police/Fire Officials, DOH, etc. will be coordinated and approved by the Incident Commander.